-"Before Cuadrilla applied to frack on our doorsteps I’d never done anything like this."
-Barbara Richardson, Roseacre Awareness Group.
+"Before Cuadrilla applied to frack on our doorsteps I’d never done anything like this" says Barbara Richardson from Roseacre Awareness Group.

 The anti-fracking Nanas are a great example (see image).
 The Nanas are notable for their yellow tabards, matching headscarves and tendency to hand out cakes.
 They've been united by one common cause – stopping fracking.

 Most of the Nanas got involved to stop fracking in their home county of Lancashire.
 They've since stood hand-in-hand with other communities under threat.

 In their own words